CosmaVergari/os161-vm/README.md

 - huge
 - matmult
 - faulter modified (faulterro)
+- tlbreplace (created)

+We added the `tlbreplace` test that tries to cause a TLB replace, knowing the overall architecture.

 We also modified the size of the swap file and ran `matmult` to check if a _kernel panic_ is raised because the size of the logical address space is greater than the sum of the physical memory and swap file sizes.